Updated on January 21st, 2021

-I’ve been a full-time travelling solo female digital nomad for almost nine months now, so I’ve got some experience under my belt to help me share the best tips, tricks and travel essentials.
+I travelled full-time for nine months before the pandemic hit, so I’ve got some experience under my belt to help me share the best tips, tricks and travel essentials.
 Read on for the tech gear that should be in any digital nomad backpack!

 A pretty obvious one to start with!
 The vast majority of online jobs require computer access, and a small phone screen just won’t do for the average digital nomad.
 The difficulty is finding a laptop that’s powerful enough to handle the tasks you need to complete while also being portable.